frodri13/Bank-Tech-Test/README.md

 ## Running tests

-Locate your self into the directory and run `rspec`.
+Locate yourself into the directory and run `rspec`.

 ## Attributions